Certificate Lifecycle Management: Best Practices to Prevent Outages and Automate Renewals

 What Is Certificate Lifecycle Management?

-Without a structured CLM process, large IT estates quickly accumulate shadow certificates: certificates deployed outside formal tracking, often tied to services that lack a clear owner.
-These are the certificates most likely to cause outages, because no one is watching them.
+Without a structured CLM process, large IT environments quickly accumulate shadow certificates.
+These are certificates deployed outside formal tracking, often tied to services without a clear owner.
+Shadow certificates are among the most likely to cause outages, because no one is monitoring them.

 The 6 Stages of the SSL Certificate Lifecycle

-Understanding the full lifecycle helps teams build a process that addresses each stage, not just the renewal step.
+Understanding the full lifecycle helps you build a process that addresses each stage, not just renewal.

 1. Request and Procurement

-A certificate request is initiated, either manually by an IT team member or through a CLM platform.
-The request specifies the domain, the required validation level (domain validation, organization validation, or extended validation), and the issuing Certificate Authority (CA).
+A certificate request is initiated, either manually or through a CLM platform.
+The request specifies the domain, the required validation level (DV, OV, or EV), and the issuing Certificate Authority (CA).

 2. Issuance

 The CA validates the request and issues the signed certificate.
 Internal PKI environments often use a self-managed CA, while public-facing services rely on trusted third-party CAs.
-Issuance errors at this stage typically stem from incomplete validation or misconfigured certificate signing requests.
+Issuance errors at this stage usually come from incomplete validation or misconfigured certificate signing requests.

 3. Deployment and Installation

-The issued certificate is installed on the target server, load balancer, API gateway, or device.
-Errors here, such as installing a certificate on the wrong endpoint or skipping chain configuration, are a leading cause of TLS handshake failures that are difficult to diagnose under production pressure.
+The certificate is installed on the target server, load balancer, API gateway, or device.
+Errors here, such as installing a certificate on the wrong endpoint or skipping chain configuration, are a leading cause of TLS handshake failures.
+These failures are difficult to diagnose under production pressure.

 4. Monitoring and Tracking

-Once active, the certificate must be tracked for expiration date, configuration drift, and revocation status.
+Once active, you need to track the certificate for expiration date, configuration drift, and revocation status.
 This is where most manual processes break down.
-Certificates get added to spreadsheets that quickly become stale, or they simply never get tracked, becoming invisible risk inside the infrastructure.
+Certificates get added to spreadsheets that quickly become stale.
+Others never get tracked at all, creating invisible risk inside your infrastructure.

 5. Renewal

 Renewal should begin at least 30 to 60 days before expiration.
-For organizations preparing for 47-day validity windows, programmatic renewal workflows become a hard requirement, not just a best practice worth considering.
+For organizations preparing for 47-day validity windows, programmatic renewal workflows become a hard requirement, not just a best practice.

 6. Revocation and Retirement

-When a certificate is compromised, replaced, or no longer needed, it must be formally revoked and removed from your certificate register.
-Failing to revoke compromised certificates is a security exposure.
-Failing to remove retired certificates creates noise that obscures genuine risk during audits and incident response.
+When a certificate is compromised, replaced, or no longer needed, you must formally revoke it and remove it from your certificate register.
+Failing to revoke compromised certificates creates a security exposure.
+Failing to remove retired certificates adds noise that obscures genuine risk during audits and incident response.

 Certificate Lifecycle Management Best Practices